winstonbecker/scColonHuBMAP/README.md

 Reassuringly, even when setting the contamination fraction to 40%, known marker genes are not typically removed, as shown here for PAX5 at 40% contamination (red represents B cells and Pink represents Plasma cells).
 ![image](https://user-images.githubusercontent.com/15204322/169681280-cc2193dd-6a9e-4b31-9848-41eb2b60aadc.png)

+The clustering and annotation of the dataset was largely unaffected by ambient RNA removal, and differential genes were computed both pre and post correction to confirm stability of results.
+For example, when we compare the results of immune cell annotated using the raw counts and decontx corrected counts, we observe a high degree of concordance between the annotations.

 ## Initial Clustering of scRNA data